ent

 When is Tonsillectomy Generally Recommended?

 Tonsillectomy is indicated in chronic or recurrent tonsillitis, frequent throat infections, and dyspnea caused by hypertrophied tonsils.
 Other indications include sleep apnea, abscess formation, and rarely, cancer of the tonsils.
-Tonsillectomy is typically indicated for patients with chronic or recurrent tonsillitis, frequent throat infections, or dyspnea due to hypertrophied tonsils.
-It can also be recommended in conditions such as sleep apnea, abscesses, and rarely, cancer of the tonsils.

 The Tonsillectomy Procedure